-How to shoot a panorama:
+How to build a panorama:

 A tripod is not needed if light is sufficiently bright for sharp hand-held photography.
-Look for a camera with a built-in level indicator such as in Sony RX10 III or Sony Alpha A6300.
+Look for a camera with a built-in level indicator such as in good cameras such as Panasonic ZS100, Sony RX100 VII, Sony RX10 IV, or Sony Alpha A6300.

 - Nikon VR, Canon IS, or Sony OSS 18-200mm 11x zoom travel lenses (at Amazon).